atrisha/atrisha.github.io/_pages/about.md

 News
 =======

+**(Summer 2024)** I will be at the following conferences/workshops over the summer: CHAI @ Asilomar, California; SIOE @ UChicago; EC @ Yale.
+Please feel free to say Hi! if you are attending any of these and would like to chat.

 **(May 2024)** New paper!
 Drawing from human social structures of norms and institutions, our new paper shows how to design LLM-based generative agents that have capacity for cooperative behaviour.
 [Link](https://arxiv.org/abs/2405.19328)